d12frosted/elpa-mirror/stable-melpa/iedit-readme.txt

 Normal work flow of Iedit mode is like:

- - Move to certain point and press C-; (The default key binding).
-All occurrences of a symbol, string or a region in the buffer are highlighted corresponding to the thing under the point, current mark and prefix argument.
+ - Move point to a target by `isearch' or other moving commands

-   Refer to the document of `iedit-mode' for details.
+ - Press C-;(The default key binding) to enable Iedit mode.
+The thing under the point is recognized as an occurrence, and all the occurrences in the buffer are highlighted

  - Edit one of the occurrences
    The change is applied to other occurrences simultaneously.